-- Must be 21 years of age, successfully pass the application and screening process, complete CASA pre-service training, and swear in with the court to advocate for children in DFPS care as a result of abuse or neglect. - Must be able to speak and write in English. - Respect a child's inherent right to grow up with dignity in a safe environment that meets that child's best interest. - Advocate for the child's best interest at every stage of the case once appointed by the court. - Does not serve as foster, foster/adopt or adoptive parent for any child in the conservatorship of Child Protective Services (CPS) Region 6B unless the volunteer is related to the child. - Participate in an interview to determine acceptance into pre-service training.
+- Must be 21 years of age, successfully pass the application and screening process, complete Galveston CASA pre-service training, and swear in with the court to advocate for children in DFPS care as a result of abuse or neglect. - Must be able to speak and write in English. - Respect a child's inherent right to grow up with dignity in a safe environment that meets that child's best interest. - Advocate for the child's best interest at every stage of the case once appointed by the court. - Does not serve as foster, foster/adopt or adoptive parent for any child in the conservatorship of Child Protective Services (CPS) unless the volunteer is related to the child. - Participate in an in-person interview to determine acceptance into pre-service training.
+During emergency and disaster declarations this interview may be conducted via means other than in-person.